 RBAC (Role-Based Access Control)

 RBAC controls who can do what in your Kubernetes cluster.
-It defines permissions to access the Kubernetes API, and is critical for securing multi-user environments.
+It sets permissions for accessing the Kubernetes API and is essential for securing clusters with multiple users or teams.

 Core Concepts

-Kubernetes RBAC works by granting verbs on resources to users or service accounts.
+Kubernetes RBAC grants specific actions (verbs) on resources to users or service accounts.

 RBAC Objects